A Morphic Palindrome Grammar and its Program

 The non-recursive works with the construct “reverse”, the recursive works over the constructs “head” and “last” of a list.

-For the morphogrammatic approach, the descriptive approach has to completed by
+For the morphogrammatic approach, the descriptive approach has to completed by the rules of

 a) reversion